JiayuanWen/kimfetch/README.md

 #### Warnings for devs:
 * Since Red Star OS removed the ability to implement functions in custom scripts, please avoid using functions when modifying the script.
 * Red Star OS is developed by the DPRK, it is highly adviced not to install the system on your machine due to privacy risk and for personal safity.
-If you must use the OS, please install in a virtual environment with no access to internet granted.
+If you must use the OS for any reason, please install in a virtual environment with either no access to internet granted or VPN on host OS enabled.